lcolosi/lcolosi.github.io/_pages/research.md

 author_profile: true
 ---

-## Better Understanding the nature of the Measurements taking on the Wave Glider Platform.
+## Better Understanding the nature of the Measurements taken aboard the Wave Glider Platform.

 ### Overview